pauldlynch/eqguide/guides/armor/index.md

 ##100: Latent Ether

 Drops from Call of the Forsaken, and requires access to Call of the Forsaken zones.
-You need the appropriate Latent Ether drop, and combine in a class specific Ethereal Attuner.
+You need the appropriate "Latent Ether" drop, and combine in a class specific Ethereal Attuner.
 This is purchased in Ethernere Tainted West Karana from Blacksmith Cerray.